EN

 4. Who are the users?

-By clarifying what everyone knows about the users and identifying who the target customers are, you can ensure that you are accurately researching your users.
-You might ask:
+By clarifying what everyone knows about the users and learning who the customer base is, you can ensure that your research accurately reflects the users.
+You can ask:

 • Who are the customers/users?

-• What problem of the users are we addressing?
+• What problem are we addressing for the users?

-• How will we communicate the core value of the product to our customers?
+• How will we describe the core value of the product to the customers?

 • What user research has the team conducted related to this project?

-• What is the primary context of use for the product?
+• What is the primary context of product use?

 1. Plan ahead

-Determine what you want to achieve in the interviews.
-What questions do you need to answer and what is their priority in relation to the next steps in your project?
+Identify what you want to achieve in the interviews.
+What questions do you need to answer, and how does their priority relate to the next steps in your project?
 Each question you ask should relate to at least one of these objectives.
-This way, the feedback from stakeholders will be useful for your work.
+That way, the feedback from stakeholders will be useful for your work.

-The interview may lead you and the interviewee anywhere.
-You should plan, having a list of topics/questions to navigate the interview closely according to the initial roadmap.
+An interview can lead you and the interviewee anywhere.
+You should plan, have a list of topics/questions to guide the interview along the initial roadmap.

-This is not the kind of interview where you work coldly and mechanically; these are the people you will be working with a lot in the future.
-Indeed, these people are often busy, but they are also usually experts in their field, and if you break the barriers, conversations can become insightful.
-You never know what interesting information they may bring you.
-However, you should also be ready for the fact that not all project questions will be met.
+This is not a type of interview where you work coldly and mechanically; these are people you will be collaborating with quite a bit in the future.
+While these individuals are often busy, they are also experts in their field, and breaking down barriers can lead to engaging conversations.
+You might be surprised by what interesting information they can provide you.
+However, you should also be ready for the possibility that some project questions may not be answered.

-In large organizations, some stakeholders do not feel heard about their opinions and perspectives on challenges/risks as much as they would like.
-Listen more keenly.
-You will find all sorts of interesting things about how the business operates that will impact your project, and you will help someone else feel validated as part of it.
+In large organizations, some stakeholders may not feel heard regarding their opinions and perspectives on challenges/risks as much as they would like.
+Listen more.
+You will find all sorts of engaging insights about how the business operates that will affect your project, and you will make others feel validated as part of it.

-4. Don't assume everything they tell you is the truth.
+4. Don’t assume everything they tell you is true.

-We are all human; we all have to deal with political issues (internally within the organization) and everyone is busy.
-Some information that your stakeholders share will be incomplete, and some of their biases about customers/users may be based on research, assumptions, or outdated patterns.
-What they have to say is still interesting; it just may not be the final version of the truth.
+We are all human, and we all have to deal with political issues (within the organization), and everyone is busy.
+Some information that your stakeholders share may be incomplete, and some of their biases about customers/users are based on research, assumptions, or outdated patterns.
+What they have to say is still interesting, just not necessarily the final version of the truth.

 5. Be flexible

-Be proactive about going to wherever they are.
-Especially if they are at a higher level.
-Interviews at coffee shops in the morning, in the company pantry, anywhere you can spend 30-60 minutes with someone will change your perspective on the whole project.
+Proactively go to wherever they are.
+Especially if they are in high positions.
+Interviews at coffee shops in the morning, in the company pantry, anywhere you can spend 30–60 minutes with someone will change your perspective on the overall project.

-Nothing is worse than the interviewee being distracted.
-If there is something they need to address — let them go and reschedule the session for another time.
-They won’t pay full attention to you when their phone is buzzing.
+There’s nothing worse than having your interviewee distracted.
+If there’s something they need to address — let them go and reschedule the session.
+They will not give you their full attention when their phone is ringing.

 7. Tell them about the benefits